ECHILD-analyses/.github/profile/README.md

 appropriateness of shared code or analyses.
 Any views expressed within the forked repositories are those of the author(s) and not necessarily those of the ECHILD project team or its funders.

-Contributors to the ECHILD Analyses GitHub Organisation have agreed to abide by the [Community Guidelines](https://github.com/UCL-ECHILD/.github/blob/main/CODE_OF_CONDUCT.md).
+Contributors to the ECHILD Analyses organisation have agreed to abide by the [Community Guidelines](https://github.com/UCL-ECHILD/.github/blob/main/CODE_OF_CONDUCT.md).
 These Guidelines also detail our reporting and complaints process (see [Enforcement](https://github.com/UCL-ECHILD/.github/blob/main/CODE_OF_CONDUCT.md#enforcement)).